 Kitsap County’s shorelines provide valuable habitat for fish and wildlife, economic diversity, and recreational opportunities used by residents of all ages.
 Shorelines play an important role in enhancing the quality of life for our County’s citizens.
-Therefore, the purpose of the Master Program is to guide the future development of the shorelines in Kitsap County in a manner consistent with the Shoreline Management Act of 1971, (the "Act.")
+The purpose of the Shoreline Master Program (SMP) is to guide the future development of the shorelines in Kitsap County in a manner consistent with the Washington State Shoreline Management Act of 1971, (the "Act.")
 The Act and this Program comprise the basic state and county law regulating use of shorelines in the county.

 Department of Community DevelopmentPlanning and Environmental Programs